Empower Every New Yorker — Without Exception — to Live the Healthiest Life Possible

 NYC Health + Hospitals is the largest public health care system in the United States.
 We provide essential outpatient, inpatient and home-based services to more than one million New Yorkers every year across the city’s five boroughs.
 Our large health system consists of ambulatory centers, acute care centers, post-acute care/long-term care, rehabilitation programs, Home Care, and Correctional Health Services.
 Our diverse workforce is uniquely focused on empowering New Yorkers, without exception, to live the healthiest life possible.

-3. An equivalent satisfactory combination of education, training and experience.
+4. A satisfactory equivalent combination of education and experience.